 Since 1958, The Beasley Firm has fought for injured persons and their families, obtaining over $2 billion in awards for our clients through hundreds of multi-million dollar settlements and jury verdicts.
 Our attorneys help bereaved families in Pennsylvania, New Jersey, and Delaware seek the justice, emotional closure, and financial compensation that a wrongful death claim provides.

 Our Philadelphia wrongful death attorneys have a history of developing thorough and compelling cases, resulting in some of the largest wrongful death awards that the state (and the nation) have seen.
-For instance, we obtained a record-setting $29 million verdict on behalf of a pilot who was killed after losing control of his airplane because of a defective seat.
+We have consistently obtained verdicts and settlements in the seven and eight figure ranges that have both compensated our clients and punished the wrongdoers.

 If you have lost a loved one in an accident or as the result of someone else's negligence, contact our wrongful death lawyers in Philadelphia for a confidential, no-obligation consultation.

 Give our firm a call at (215) 866-2424 to discuss your legal options.

 When a person dies as the result of someone else's negligence, the law allows the deceased person's close family members to bring a claim for wrongful death, requesting compensation and justice for the loss of their loved one.
 The beneficiaries of the decedent's will, through the administrator of the decedent's estate, can also bring a "survival" claim for the decedent's pain and suffering before they died.
 Wrongful death and survival lawsuits are proven in court the same way as typical personal injury, medical malpractice, and product liability claims are proven: by showing that the defendant's negligence, recklessness, or intentional misconduct caused or contributed to the person's death.
 Thus, the "proof" of a wrongful death case is the same as the proof of any other negligence lawsuit.